datajerk/ctf-write-ups/darkctf2020/c_maths/README.md

     }
 ```

 Last compare, also integer, for the final chunk.
-There's a time check in here as well.
+There's a time check in here as well (5 second from start to end).
 Clearly the game master didn't want you manually using GDB to slog through this.
 No prob, we'll automate.

 Disassembly: